shreyasrajesh/face-reconstruction/README.md

 # 2D Face reconstruction using SFSNet using Tensorflow

 This repository entirely reproduces the work done by Sengupta et. al. from University of Maryland and published in CVPR 2018.
 Please refer the [Project Page](https://senguptaumd.github.io/SfSNet/) and the [Github repo](https://github.com/senguptaumd/SfSNet) for further details.
-The technical details can be found in the [paper](https://arxiv.org/pdf/1712.01261.pdf).
+The algorithmic details can be found in the [paper](https://arxiv.org/pdf/1712.01261.pdf).

 ## Features
 1. Face deconstruction - It provides the normal, shading, and albedo output for every input image.
-2. Face reconstruction - It reconstructs any given face using the normal, shading and albedo deconstruction results.
+2. Face reconstruction - It reconstructs any given face using the normal, shading and albedo deconstruction results with variation in lighting if desired.
+3. 3D face reconstruction - It inputs a 3D face and reconstructs it, with variations in lighting if desired. ( Work In Progress)

 ## Installation and Usage